civictheme/upgrade-tools/sdc-update/README.md

 1. Clone this repository
 2. Install dependencies: `npm install`
-3. Run the application: `npm start`
+3. Run the application: `npm run update-components`
 4. Follow the interactive prompts to configure and run the update

 ## 📋 Prerequisites